bentoml/BentoML/docs/source/reference/frameworks/tensorflow.rst

 ==========
-Tensorflow
+TensorFlow
 ==========

 .. admonition:: About this page

-   This is an API reference for Tensorflow in BentoML.
-Please refer to :ref:`Tensorflow guides <frameworks/tensorflow:Tensorflow>` for more information about how to use Tensorflow in BentoML.
+   This is an API reference for TensorFlow in BentoML.
+Please refer to :doc:`/frameworks/tensorflow` for more information about how to use TensorFlow in BentoML.

 .. note::

-   You can find more examples for **Tensorflow** in our `gallery <https://github.com/bentoml/gallery>`_ repo.
+   You can find more examples for **TensorFlow** in our `gallery <https://github.com/bentoml/gallery>`_ repo.

 .. currentmodule:: bentoml.tensorflow